 2021 Best Online Colleges & Degrees

-Our 2020-2021 rankings are the first of their kind to use student salary and debt data from the government to highlight the best online colleges.
+Our 2020-2021 rankings are the first of their kind to use student salary and debt data from the government to highlight the best accredited online colleges.
 For each online degree, we calculated a 10-year return on investment using these program-specific outcomes data.
 Schools with ROIs in the highest percentiles were ranked on our lists.
 While the data reflect student experiences in all learning formats, program data were only used for schools offering online degrees in the subject.
-With coronavirus continuing to impact higher education across the country, choosing a college with a high return on investment is even more important.
-For additional information on what changes to expect, please view our COVID-19 FAQs and Resources.
+With coronavirus continuing to impact higher education programs across the country, choosing a college with a high return on investment is even more important.
+For additional information on what changes to expect, we've created COVID-19 FAQs and Resources.

 ABOUT OUR RANKINGS:

 - Tuition rates and degree offerings are manually researched and online-specific

 - School websites and government databases are the primary data sources

 - All schools are accredited and partner schools are not given preferential treatment